Variational Inference and Sparsity in High-Dimensional Deep Gaussian Mixture Models: Variational Inference for the Bayesian DMFA

 \subsection{Hyperparameter choices}

 For all experiments we set the hyperparameters $G^{(l)}=2,\nu^{(l)}=1$ and $A^{(l)}=2.5$.
 The hyperparameter $\rho_k^{(l)}$ is set either to $1$ if the number of components in the respective layer is known, or to $0.5$ if the number of components is unknown, see Section~\ref{sec: model selection} for further discussion.
 The size of the mini-batch is set to $5\%$ of the data size, but not less then 1 or larger then 1024.
-This way the number of variational parameters which need to be updated at every step remains bounded regardless of the sample size $n$.
+This way the number of variational parameters which need to be updated at every step remains bounded regardless of the sample size $n$.We found these hyperparameter choices to work well in all the diverse scenarios considered in Sections~\ref{sec:Simul}, \ref{sec:gene} and~\ref{sec:taxi}.